Experimental evidence for strong emergent correlations between particles in a switching trap

-We then computed the order statistics $P(M_K,N)$, i.e. the distribution of the $K$-th maximum, for different sets of parameters on a rather large intervals.
 For the same set of parameters, we also computed the full counting statistics $P(n_L,N)$ denoting the distribution of the number of particles $n_L$ inside a given interval $[-L,L]$ with $L/\sigma_0\simeq 0.47$.
 The experimental results are compared with the theoretical predictions.
-The order statistics $P(M_K,N=8)$ for different values of $K$ and different values of the parameters $k_1, k_2$ and $r$ are plotted as a function of $M_K/\sigma_0$ in Figs.~\ref{fig:pdfMk1},~(a), (c), (e) and (g).
-The full counting statistics $P(n_L, N=8)$ is plotted as a function of $n_L$ in Figs.~\ref{fig:pdfMk1}~(b), (d), (f) and (h) for different $k_1, k_2$, $r$ and for $K=1,2,4$.
+The order statistics $P(\tilde M_K,\ser{N=N_{\rm eff}=8})$ for different values of $K$ and different values of the parameters $k_1, k_2$ and $r$ are plotted as a function of $M_K/\sigma_0$ in Fig.~\ref{fig:pdfMk1_text} (a) and Fig. \ref{fig:pdfMk1},~(a), (c) and (e).
+The full counting statistics $P(n_L, \ser{N=N_{\rm eff}=8})$ is plotted as a function of $n_L$ in Fig.~\ref{fig:pdfMk1_text}~(b) and Fig.~\ref{fig:pdfMk1}~(b), (d) and (f) for different $k_1, k_2$, $r$ and for $K=1,2,4$.
 For all parameter values, the agreement between the experimental results and the theoretical predictions is excellent taking into account that there are no free parameters.
-The mean values of $M_1$ are shown in End Matters.
+The mean values of $M_1$ are shown in the SM \cite{SM}.

-\paragraph{Conclusions.--} In summary, we have experimentally investigated a system of $N=8$ one dimensional Brownian particles, each confined in their own individual trap whose stiffness switches simultaneously between two values at random times chosen from a Poissonian distribution.
-Our setup and the protocol eventually drives the system into a non-equilibrium stationary state (NESS) characterized by long-range correlations arising from synchronized back-and-forth switching mechanism.
-We demonstrated that, quite remarkably, these switching-induced dynamical correlations are very strong and overwhelm the hydrodynamic interactions between the particles.
-We quantitatively compared a variety of observables with exact analytical predictions with no fitting parameter and find excellent agreement between theory and experiment.

-Let us remark that the hydrodynamic interactions might have more significant effects on the behaviour of some observables for which the noninteracting theory is insufficient.
-For example, we noticed that the experimentally measured correlation function $C_1$ (defined earlier) is actually nonzero, while the noninteracting theory predicts that it should vanish (see End Matters).
-This nonzero value indicates the presence of hydrodynamic interactions.
-Thus the external drive via switching the harmonic potential seems to reduce significantly the effects of hydrodynamic interactions for some measurable observables, but not for all of them.
-It would be nice to have a precise quantitative understanding of why this happens.
-Indeed, it is challenging to describe/model the hydrodynamic interactions between several beads in a quantitative fashion to match the experimental predictions.